-However, you can reserve tickets online in advance for the Duomo, the Uffizi Gallery, and Accademia.
+However, you can reserve tickets online in advance for the Duomo, the Uffizi Gallery, the Palazzo Vecchio tower, and Accademia.
 This will allow you to skip the ticket lines at these sites.
 You’ll save money by not purchasing the Firenze Card but will do a little more work in advance.

 If climbing the dome is high on your list, I recommend purchasing your Duomo ticket online as far in advance as possible and skip the Firenze Card (unless the procedure changes).

 The rules for the Firenze Card always seem to be changing.
 I do my best to keep this article updated as I learn the changes, but I highly recommend reading through the FAQ on the Firenze Card website before making a decision.